Make these incredible slow cooker lamb shanks. Forget about going to a restaurant in order to enjoy a meal like this.

 Once you bite into these, you’ll see that slow cooker lamb shanks completely melt in your mouth.
-The lamb is best served hot, immediately once the cook is done, so grab some green peas and serve it alongside a delicious gratin dauphinoise or a healthy carrot and swede mash.
+The lamb is best served hot, immediately once the cooking is done.

 slow cooker lamb shanks – best recipe